greerinns/Crowdfunding_ETL/README.md

 ## Conclusion

 Crowdfunding_ETL represents a meticulous and systematic effort to extract, transform, and load data from Excel files into a PostgreSQL database.
-This project reflects the skillful application of data engineering techniques, enabling the seamless transformation of raw data into structured, accessible, and informative datasets." src="https://github.com/estellesantini/Crowdfunding_ETL/assets/47437697/2f6e2038-5474-4a91-a8e0-7a368a379039">
+This project reflects the skillful application of data engineering techniques, enabling the seamless transformation of raw data into structured, accessible, and informative datasets.

-## Conclusion:
-Overall, the project successfully completed the extraction, transformation, and loading of data from Excel files into a PostgreSQL database utilizing appropriate data structures and tools.